Deescent/Deescent/README.md

-- 👋 Hi, I’m @Deescent
+- 👋 Hi, I’m @Deescent (Deep Singh)
-- 👀 I’m interested in learning new things related to computer hence I choose Coding and I feel relaxed while writing code..
-- 🌱 I’m currently learning Game development and in future thinking of learnign web and app development.
+- 👀 I’m Currently in college and learning Python with the vision of making it my primary language.
-- 🤦‍♂️ I'm also into making stupid things on a boring day.
+- 🤦‍♂️ I'm also getting into the habits of making projects, even if it's a small one.
-- 📫 How to reach me reachdeescent@gmail.com
+- 📫 How to reach me talkto.deepsingh@gmail.com

 <!---
 Deescent/Deescent is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.